mgechev/mk.js/readme.md

 * `game-type` - specifies the game controller which will be used.
 Possible values are: `network`, `basic` and `multiplayer`.
 * `gameName` - used in `network` game.
 * `isHost` - used in `network` game, tells the game controller whether the current user have created the game.
+* `reset` - a method which reset the game.
+It clean some references and call the reset methods of lower level components.
+Calling it will lead to removal of the game canvas.

 #License